 If you’re interested in self-improvement, you’re familiar with the idea of having a morning routine.
-Those who have a morning routine understand how helpful they are.
+Those who have a perfect morning routine understand how helpful they are.
 It’s a way for you to center yourself and start your day on the right foot.
 Maintaining a consistent morning routine can keep you focused and boost your productivity throughout the day.

 There are also a ton of misconceptions about what a morning routine has to look like.
 The dozens of articles on websites across the internet can trick you into believing that your day is useless unless you’re up before the sun.
 You might think you have to cram as many activities into your routine as a wellness retreat would.

-These unrealistic ideas of a morning routine are what keep many from setting out and starting one.
+These unrealistic ideas of a perfect morning routine are what keep many from setting out and starting one.
 There are no hard and fast rules for what your morning should look like.
 It shouldn’t be a source of stress and you don’t have to accomplish everything that the blogs would have you believe.

-If you want to build a morning routine but haven’t been able to yet, or you used to have one but it tapered off, you’re in the right place.
+If you want to build a morning routine for success but haven’t been able to yet, or you used to have one but it tapered off, you’re in the right place.
 You can create the perfect way to start your day, one that works for you and sets you up for success.

 What is a morning routine?